 A very unusual method, but it works!
 The cabbage leaf is large enough to cover your engorged breasts and they have a natural absorbing quality, helping to absorb fluid in the breast tissue and reduce the fullness in the breasts.
 Many breastfeeding mothers have reported seeing an improvement within 12 hours of using cabbage leaves.

-Some breastfeeding mothers find that they need a well-fitting, supportive bra as it helps to give them the support they need and help reduce engorgement pain.
+Some breastfeeding mamas find that they need a well-fitting, supportive bra as it helps to give them the support they need and help reduce engorgement pain.

 Help and Support for Breastfeeding